EdgeGallery/docs/Projects/MECM/MECM_Appo_Contribution.md

 1. Download and install postgres 12.3 database

-2. Set login name and password, such as postgresql/appo
+2. Set login name and password, such as appo

 3. Create a database named appodb